hvillase/sampletexto/README.md

-r.sampleDictionary // to see the samples in your folder r.st(0).play // to play the first sample in your folder; change the number to access different index. r.st(0).plot // to see the waveform of your sample.
+r.sampleDictionary // to see the samples in your folder r.st(0).play // to play the first sample in your folder; change the number to access different index. r.st(0).plot // to see the waveform of your sample. r.stsel // to create one dictionarie for mono sounds and one for stereo sounds r.stm(0).play // to play the first mono sound r.sts(0).play // to play the first stereo sound r.info // says how many sounds are in total
 ```
 ## Change folder path
 ```